superdan-t/RickRoller/README.md

 Reading this because you are snooping on my GitHub repos?
 In retrospect, this could've been done with just Chrome Remote Desktop in my case, but this was more fun to create because it works on any Windows computer.
 I was afraid that people would see the mouse moving with Chrome Remote Desktop, so went with this instead.
 The code in this project isn't anything impressive, and perhaps the story would be more interesting if you were there when it happened.

+### Note from the Future: The Sequel

+I don't feel the need to paste my deprecation notice into this repo like I did the others because I think this code will forever be perfect.
+These years later, I don't think the prank itself was the most important effect.
+Instead, I had an excuse to quote Rick Astley during my graduation speech.
+As do most college grads, I'm intending to bury most of my high school memories, but I think this one deserves to live.

 # The Plan
 1. Plug this into the back of the journalism computer and log on with my admin account.
 2. Install Chrome Remote Desktop (backup plan)